tgreve85/homegear-web-ui/README.md

 This is a websocket-based visualization for homegear.

-You need at least homegear-verison 0.8.0-2335!
+You need at least homegear-version 0.8.0-2335!

 just clone it into `/var/lib/homegear/www/rpc`
 ```